stypr/clubhouse-py/README.md

 3. It may take a few days to get their updates reviewed by Apple.
 4. They also need to have some time to make "best moves" in order to efficiently fix issues.

-> What would you do if Clubhouse tries to hire you?

-This doesn't make sense in the first place.
-1. I don't think Clubhouse team likes me.
-(Assumption)
-2. I see some people who were very uncomfortable about me speaking about these issues in the first place.
-One guy even kicked me out of his channel for talking about this topic.
-3. I'm not an American citizen.
-It has been always difficult to get US visas for foreigners.
-Also, I don't really prefer to work in US. (no offense here, it's just my preferences)

 > As a typical user, what do I need to be very careful about when using Clubhouse?

 1. As a speaker: Always assume that someone is recording your voice.
 Always think multiple times before you speak.
 Don't speak out confidential/personal stuff.
 I am not saying that the Clubhouse is recording your voice.
 There are chances that some trolls or reporters are trying to record multiple chatrooms.